alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 ##Tasks you need to complete if you need a licence

-Otherwise, you need to complete these tasks.
+You need to complete these tasks.

 s1.
 Get named applicants an [enhanced DBS check](#dbs). s2.
 [Register with the Controlled Drugs Licensing System](#domestic-licence-registration).
 You also need to apply a licence for category 1 chemicals.